wmodes/blackrockstation/README.md

 * Date: Apr 2021
 * License: MIT

+## Dependencies

+You must have the following software installed before you attempt to install the python modules:

+* Sox
+* VLC
+* Sip
+* PyQt5

+If you are developing on MacOS, use `brew install`.
+If you are installing on the Raspberry Pi, use `apt-get install`.

 ## Installation

 Because python 3.7 is the latest pre-built version for the Raspberry Pi, we use version 3.7.
 You should too for this project if you don't want to have to make subtle adjustments.
 We suggest you use `pyenv` to manage your python versions.
 Confirm you have 3.7 with: